-Who teaches this event?
+Who teaches this documentation?

-- Week Four, September 12.
+- Lesson Four.
 Now that you’re familiar with your preinstalled apps, it’s time to venture into the Play Store to discover other apps you’re sure to find fun and useful.
-We’ll discuss the layout of the Play Store, browsing for, locating and installing apps, and we’ll tour a few blindness-specific apps that you may find particularly helpful.
+We’ll show the layout of the Play Store, browsing for, locating and installing apps, and we’ll discuss a few blindness-specific apps that you may find particularly helpful.
 This week will also include a discussion of Android launchers, and how to change your default apps in android, such as your browser or email client.
-If you hate Chrome and prefer Firefox, for instance, you can change to that browser, and we’ll demonstrate the process in detail.
+If you hate Chrome and prefer Firefox, for instance, you can change to that browser.
+We also talk about file management and file sharing in this lesson.

-- Five plus hours of professionally edited audio material to support you in utilizing an Android device.
+- Seven plus hours of professionally edited audio material to support you in utilizing an Android device.
 Tons of demonstrations will be included, so you’ll know what to expect when using your own device.

 - The confidence to use an Android device successfully for work, play, or both.